Granby Primary School

 Building Blocks of Success

 In Key Stage 1 and 2, our focus on character education has been shaped by participating in a citywide project called Route to Resilience, led by Steve Harris from Wellbeing Education.
 This is an evidence-based, practical approach to supporting emotional wellbeing by building resilience and character in children.

 We have chosen 36 characteristics to focus on as children move through the school and divided these between the lower and upper years.
 We are calling these our "Building Blocks of Success".
-Children are taught about the different building blocks in PSHCE lessons and weekly character assemblies.
+Children are taught about the different building blocks in PSHCE lessons and character assemblies.

 As children work on developing their character, they are rewarded with Building Blocks of Success certificates in celebration assemblies.
 Certificate winners also have their photo published on the school Facebook page.
 Teachers comment on children's character development in their annual reports.